Preparation of Manuscripts

 Citations and references

-Please keep footnotes to a minimum (no more than 10); include note material in the text whenever possible.
+Please keep footnotes to a minimum (no more than 10) and include note material in the text whenever possible.

-- Quotations.
-Please follow British-style punctuation (single quotation marks to open and close quotations, double quotation marks only within a quote, and punctuation placed outside of quotation marks).
+- Use single quotation marks as standard for quotation and speech.
+Use double only within a quote.
+Punctuation should be placed outside quotation marks.
 Quotations of 50 words or longer should be formatted as indented block quotes.